Slides in Digital Signage

 It’s possible to lose objects if you move them off the canvas and release the drag.
 If you see an exclamation mark next to an element in the editor, that means the element has been moved off the canvas.
 You can fix it by pressing the blue Center object button.

-Animations are slow and lagging
+Why are animations slow and lagging?

 Animating elements requires rendering the canvas 24 times per second, as opposed to just 1 time per slide.
 The specifics come down to your player’s hardware acceleration support, but there are still a few things you can do to improve the playback.
 In general sliding animations (slide in left/right/top/bottom) require more resources than zooming, spinning, and fading animations.
 Therefore try experimenting with different animations and also increasing the animation duration will give the player more time to play the animation, thus making it smoother.
 Since the device needs to render the entire canvas for each frame of the animations, other items in the slide can also contribute to the slowness.
 If possible, try keeping the item count and complexity low, so the player has an easier time rendering other elements on the slide.